Learn how to make the easiest DIY photo collage using Mod Podge and other basic supplies! You’ll love this cute wall art on a budget.

-This collage is such a great way to capture family photos for moms, but it’s also a fun craft for teens.
+This photo craft is such a great way to capture family members pics for moms, but it’s also a fun craft for teens.
 They will love making a huge display of photos of their friends!
 This looks great in a living room or a dorm room.

 Mod Podge Photo Collage